Torticollis

 - Difficulty turning the head (often one side is much more difficult than the other)

-- Difficulty tilting the head to the side (often one side is much more difficult than the other)
+- Difficulty tilting the head to one side (often one side is much more difficult than the other)

 - Muscle spasms in the neck

-It is also often very difficult to find a comfortable sleeping position at night, especially in the first few days.
+It is also often very difficult to find a comfortable position to sleep in at night, especially during the first few days.
+You wake up several times because you move and it hurts.

 How is torticollis diagnosed?